 |Launched||28 Apr 1943|

 |Successes||1 warship sunk, total tonnage 9,393 tons|

 1 warship damaged, total tonnage 1,300 tons

-Sunk 29 May 1944 in the mid-Atlantic south-west of Madeira, Portugal, in position 31.13N, 23.03W, by depth charges from the US destroyer escorts USS Eugene E. Elmore and USS Ahrens.
+Sunk on 29 May 1944 in the North Atlantic south-west of Madeira, Portugal, in position 31.13N, 23.03W, by depth charges from the US destroyer escorts USS Eugene E. Elmore and USS Ahrens.
 57 dead (all hands lost).